pollen-robotics/reachy2021-unity-package/README.md

 ## Create your own simulator

-To use the simulator, download the Unity package.
+Download the Unity package available on the realease page.

 To start using the simulator:
 1. Create a new 3D Unity project (or open an existing one)